-It is with much sadness that the AMCA Australia board announce the passing of our founder and president of the Australian chapter of the AMCA, Tony Blain.
-Tony was the driving force behind the Bulli Antique Motorcycle Weekend, many other rallies and old bike events in Australia.
+Tony Blain was the driving force behind the Bulli Antique Motorcycle Weekend, many other rallies and old bike events in Australia.
 He was a great personal friend to many of us, and an incredible friend to the vintage motorcycle movement generally.
 His passing will leave a void of immense proportions.

-The family have asked not to send flowers, but please donate to the Chris O’Brien Lifehouse, where Tony recieved such wonderful care and attention.
+The family have asked that in memory of Tony donations are made to the Chris O’Brien Lifehouse, where Tony received such wonderful care and attention.

-I bought my first VL over 55 years ago as it's second owner and without the generosity of Tony with both parts and advice it would not have been awarded a Junior First at last years AMCA National in Bulli, Australia.
+I bought my first VL in 1964 as it's second owner and without the generosity of Tony with both parts and advice it would not have been awarded a Senior award at the 2020 AMCA National in Bulli, Australia.

 I was humbled when asked by Tony to join him on the board of the AMCA Australia and I am proud that I was able to be a small part in bringing Tony's vision to life.